 Shelley Hamel: So the loft apartment was our office, looking nothing like the loft apartment that Jim Gempeler later created.
 One of the things I was asking David about this morning was, where was the bathroom?
 I don't remember at all a bathroom.
 There must have been a bathroom.
 It was not in our office.

 Ulrich Sielaff: No it was on the lower floor.
 It was, you know, not a very nice bathroom, but it was down on the lower level.
-I'm assuming it was still, because there was still some people, there might have been an old maintenance person or I think there were two men who work here and I think there was still somebody, there was one person in the office that was holding down the fort.
+I'm assuming it was still, because there was still some people, there might have been an old maintenance person or I think there were two people, two men that worked here and I think there was still somebody, there was one person in the office that was holding down the fort.
 And I don't know if there was any business still happening then, but I think the smell was more of a grain smell because they did all different kinds of grain here.
-So maybe it was -- and of course, by that time everything was sort of started being mixed with the water.
+So maybe it was—and then, of course, by that time everything sort of had started being mixed with water.
 So I think that probably had to do with the smell too.

 Shelley Hamel: We had some employees.
 We had, if you remember, Dale Melius was our accountant, so he came from somewhere in Madison to our offices here.
 Jana Fothergill was an artist who came.
 David remembered, um...

 David Hamel: Mary.